Our business

 • How can you stop similar breaches in the future?

-In addition to reporting serious breaches to the ICO, breaches are reported quarterly to the Audit and Accountability Committee as it has a role in providing robust scrutiny of the governance processes deployed by the PIRC
+In addition to reporting serious breaches to the ICO, breaches are reported quarterly to the Statutory Advisory Board as it has a role in providing robust scrutiny of the governance processes deployed by PIRC.

-In the absence of the Data Protection Officer and Information Co-ordinator, the breach will be recorded by another qualified PIRC Data Protection Practitioner.
+In the absence of the DPO and Information Co-ordinator, the breach will be recorded by another qualified PIRC Data Protection Practitioner.

 The individual(s) affected must also be notified where the breach is sufficiently significant as to be reported to the ICO.
-The DPO will liaise with management to consider the best way for this to be done and this is likely to differ in each case.
+The DPO will liaise with management to consider the best way for this to be done.

 Further Action